 V{CC} (Pin 2): Positive Supply Voltage.
-Bypass to GND (Pin 8) with a 1μ F tantalum capacitor in parallel with 0.1μ F ceramic capacitor as close to the part as possible.
+Bypass to GND (Pin 8) with a 1μF tantalum capacitor in parallel with 0.1μF ceramic capacitor as close to the part as possible.

 IN+ (Pin 4), IN- (Pin 5): Differential Analog Input.
 The voltage on these pins can have any value between GND - 0.3V and V{CC} + 0.3V.
-Within these limits the converter bipolar input range ($V{IN} = IN^+ - IN^-$) extends from $-0.5 \bullet V{REF}$ to 0.5 \bullet V{REF} .
+Within these limits the converter bipolar input range ($V{IN} = IN^+ - IN^-$) extends from -0.5 • V{REF} to 0.5 • V{REF} .
 Outside this input range the converter produces unique overrange and underrange output codes.

 SCL (Pin 6): Serial Clock Pin of the I2C Interface.
-The LTC2483 can only act as a slave and the SCL pin only accepts external serial clock.
-Data is shifted out the SDA pin on the falling edges of the SCL clock.
+The LTC2485 can only act as a slave and the SCL pin only accepts external serial clock.
+Data is shifted into the SDA pin on the rising edges of the SCL clock and output through the SDA pin on the falling edges of the SCL clock.

-SDA (Pin 7): Serial Data Output Line of the I^2C Interface.
-In the transmitter mode (Read), the conversion result is output through the SDA pin.
-It is an open-drain N-channel driver and therefore an external pull-up resistor or current source to V{CC} is needed.
+SDA (Pin 7): Bidirectional Serial Data Line of the I^2C Interface.
+In the transmitter mode (Read), the conversion result is output through the SDA pin, while in the receiver mode (Write), the device configuration bits are input through the SDA pin.
+At data input mode, the pin is high impedance; while at data output mode, it is an open-drain N-channel driver and therefore an external pull-up resistor or current source to V{CC} is needed.